unitedastronomer/E1-572G-Hackintosh/README.md

 ## macOS Monterey - Sequoia

 It requires root-patching with [OCLP](https://github.com/dortania/OpenCore-Legacy-Patcher) to restore Wi-Fi functionality since Monterey, and Graphics Acceleration since Ventura.
+- On **macOS Sequoia**, connect through ethernet or Android USB tethering before running OCLP as it needs to obtain some required packages online.
--  On **macOS Sequoia**, OCLP will only install the Wi-Fi driver on first patch run to ensure you can connect to the internet.
-Root patching has to be ran again to install the rest of the required patches after internet connection is established to obtain the required packages.
+- If you can't use ethernet or USB tethering, OCLP will only install the Wi-Fi driver on first patch run to ensure you can connect to the internet.
+Root patching has to be ran again to install the rest of the required patches after internet connection is established.

 <div align="center">
 <img align="center" src=".docs/oclp.png" width="600">